By chance, in

 fighting had taken over two hours.
 The stealth

-attack had been a very dangerous plan.
+attack had been a dangerous plan.
 One

 have wiped them all out.
 But it was worth the

-first German Resistance Unit to fall at
+Resistance Unit to fall that day.

-Dawson's Company G and Spalding's Company E to reach the top
+Dawson's Company G and Spalding's Company E to

-Americans had finally interrupted the killing spree
+Americans were finally able to interrupt the killing spree

 of Heinrich Severloh, the Butcher of Omaha.